ALTaleX531/TranslucentFlyouts/README.md

 > 3. Microsoft is further trampling on msstyle, which makes full coverage of vanilla rendering a necessity, yet libraries that do high-quality 2D rendering almost always introduce multithreading issues.
 > 4. The current implementation of injecting into global applications is seriously buggy, it causes .NET applications to crash however the memory dump file generated is useless and I can't even figure out why it crashes.
 In addition to this, it crashes some games that have strict anti-cheat features.
 Unfortunately, I haven't found a stable and reliable way to inject globally.
 >
 > There are actually much more issues than you think, but I don't have a nice way to present them all.
+But I'd say the most important reason is that I don't have that much time to develop it anymore.
 >
 > Currently TranslucentFlyouts still works without problems on most systems, only a few settings need to be [tweaked](https://github.com/ALTaleX531/TranslucentFlyouts/files/14159185/disable_internet_connection.zip), such as preventing TranslucentFlyouts from downloading symbols that may cause failures, these symbol files are mostly referenced by features that you are unlikely to use.
 >